soenkekluth/react-state-promise/README.md

 # react-state-promise

-instead of the idiot style callback from facebook, hanle state setting with promises like this:
+instead of the idiot style callback from facebook, handle state setting with promises like this:

 ````
+import setState from 'react-state-promise';

+class YourComponent extends Component {

+ test(){
  setState(this, {
   running: true,
 })
 .then(newState => faceCrap())

+ }

+}

 ````